VivekNakrani/Immutable-Passport-Integration/README.md

 By following these steps, you can effectively fetch and display user information post-authentication.

-### vi.
+### VI.
 Logging Out a User

-To log out a user from your application, use the following code:
+Step 1: Define a Function to Log Out a User

 ```
 // Define a function to log out a user.